 This Pasta with Roasted Garlic Butternut Squash Sauce is a quick and easy vegetarian recipe that even squash haters will love!
 Butternut squash, garlic and onion is roasted, then simmered with fresh herbs in white wine and broth, before being blended into a smooth, creamy sauce.
 Finish with salty, nutty grated Pecorino Romano cheese and toss with your choice of pasta.

 Take this dish to the next level by topping it with crispy sauteed mushrooms, bacon, or Italian sausage (optional but recommended)!

 This post includes affiliate links.
 When I find a product that I love and use daily, I like to share it with my readers.
 Sometimes I use affiliate links so I can earn commission for my recommendations.
 Thank you for your support!

-Creamy Roasted Garlic Butternut Squash Pasta Sauce
+How to Make Pasta with Roasted Garlic Butternut Squash Sauce

 Butternut squash is loaded with vitamins and low in calories.
 When roasted, it develops a sweet, caramelized flavor, and a beautifully creamy texture, making it the perfect base for a healthy pasta sauce.

 My goal for this Pasta with Roasted Garlic Butternut Squash Sauce recipe was to keep it clean and light, so no heavy cream is used.
 It’s still extra saucy and delicious!